University of Brescia: History

 A first initiative came from Ethan Doro, which opened negotiations in the early 1960s to set up a two-year course in Engineering as a branch of Politecnico di Milano.
 The excessive financial requirements caused the project to lapse.
-After this first attempt, the creation of the future Schools of Brescia moved along two distinct paths, one concerning the School of Economics, the other those of Engineering and Medicine.
+After this first attempt, the creation of the future Schools of Brescia moved along two distinct paths, one concerning the School of Economics, and the other those of Engineering and Medicine.
 In the field of economic studies, in 1964 a School of Industrial Administration was created, offering two-year courses.
 The creation of the Schools of Engineering and Medicine had a different history.
 The idea of setting up a university pole in Brescia, following the first failed attempt in the early 1960s, regained strength in the second half of the decade with the birth of the Consorzio Universitario Bresciano (CUB), promoted by the Provincial Administration, the Municipality of Brescia and the Chamber of Commerce.